PlasmaBinturong/htcondor_descript/README.md

 # htcondor_descript

-small tool to automatically generate the description file for the `condor_submit` command
+Small tool to automatically generate the description file for the `condor_submit` command.

+I thought this would be useful for some users of [htcondor](https://research.cs.wisc.edu/htcondor/) on a computer cluster that don't want to open a text file every time they need to run a job.